- How is small cell lung cancer treated?

 Radiation therapy to the chest may damage your lungs, which might cause a cough, problems breathing, and shortness of breath.
 These usually improve after treatment is over, although sometimes they may not go away completely.

-Your esophagus, which is in the middle of your chest, may be exposed to radiation, which could cause a sore throat and trouble swallowing during treatment.
+Your esophagus, which is in the middle of your chest, may be exposed to radiation, which could cause a sore throat and trouble swallowing during or shortly after the treatment course.
 This might make it hard to eat anything other than soft foods or liquids for a while.